 A05 - Probing scales in equilibrated systems by optimal nonequilibrium forcing

-Head(s): Prof. Dr. Carsten Hartmann (BTU Cottbus-Senftenberg), Prof. Dr. Susanna Röblitz (ZIB and University of Bergen), Prof. Dr. Christof Schütte (FU Berlin), PD Dr. Marcus Weber (ZIB)
+Head(s): Prof. Dr. Carsten Hartmann (BTU Cottbus-Senftenberg), Prof. Dr. Christof Schütte (ZIB), PD Dr. Marcus Weber (ZIB)

-Project member(s): Dr. Ilja Klebanov, Lorenz Richter, Alexander Sikorski, Dr. Martin Weiser
+Project member(s): Enric Ribera Borrell, Dr. Ilja Klebanov, Dr. Lara Neureither, Dr. Lorenz Richter, Alexander Sikorski, Dr. Martin Weiser

 The project is concerned with the analysis and simulation of rare statistical fluctuations of stochastic processes with multiple scales.
 More specifically, we study methods for the efficient sampling of rare events in molecular systems – addressing one of the main computational bottlenecks in molecular dynamics simulation.
 One of the key conceptual insights from the previous funding period was that sampling of path-dependent properties associated with rare events (e.g., transition probabilities or pathways) can be recast as a variational problem that boils down to a stochastic optimal control problem, for which several equivalent formulations

 exist.
 We have studied the connection between the associated Hamilton–Jacobi–Bellman (HJB) equations, backward stochastic differential equations (BSDE) and variational inference, all of which can be expressed in form of minimisation problems that involve divergences between probability measures on the space of trajectories (path space).
 The latter include a novel logvariance divergence that has been proved to have favourable scaling properties in high dimensions and give rise to iterative machine-learning (ML) based methods to approximate optimal controls.